Disney's Magical Quest: Reception

-The Game Boy Advance version of the game received mixed to positive reviews.
+The Game Boy Advance version of the game received mixed reviews.
 Again, most critics liked the graphics of the game, although some thought that the GBA version had slightly worse graphics than the SNES version.
 The cropped backgrounds and smaller view area in comparison to the SNES version were noted.
 The game's length was also criticized, as the original SNES version was.
 Most critics considered the GBA-specific multiplayer mini-games to add little value to the game; the fact that the Game Boy Advance consoles must be turned off and on to change multiplayer game was also not well received.
 On the other hand, being able to play multiplayer with only one cartridge was held in high regard.

 In 2009, GamesRadar ranked the game fifth on their list of the seven best Disney games, saying "This is another brilliant example of using a license properly, not falling back on it entirely.
-Mickey alone could have sold this game, but as was common in Capcom’s early Disney games, the gameplay was fleshed out beyond contemporary offerings and would have proudly succeeded without the license at all."
-IGN rated the game 23rd in its "Top 100 SNES Games of All Time.
-They praised the "spectacular" platforming and the costume based action.
+Mickey alone could have sold this game, but as was common in Capcom's early Disney games, the gameplay was fleshed out beyond contemporary offerings and would have proudly succeeded without the license at all."
+IGN rated the game 23rd in its "Top 100 SNES Games of All Time".
+They praised the "spectacular" platforming and the costume-based action.